andreslilloortiz/Mimir/README.md

 5.  **Shut down the Infrastructure**:

     It is recommended to shut down the Neo4j and Ollama services when the job is finished.
-All changes will be persistent in the Docker volumes.
+All changes will be persistent on the Docker volumes.

     ```bash
     docker compose down